 Are You Ellagic Acid Deficient?

-Note, though, there may be ellagic acid side effects, especially if you’re taking medications or under a drug therapy (e.g., chemotherapy).
+Note, though, there may be ellagic acid supplement side effects, especially if you’re taking other dietary supplements, medications or under a drug therapy (e.g., chemotherapy).

 The best source of this acid is plant life.
 Even better, eat these foods with potent green blends to boost your intake of polyphenols.